Paint The Kitchen Red

 Instant Pot Jambalaya Instructions collage - oil, saute andouille, remove - Paint the Kitchen Red

-• Once it has preheated, add oil to the inner pot and let it heat up.
+• Heat the Instant Pot in Saute mode.
+Once it has preheated, add oil to the inner pot and let it heat up.

 • Add sausage slices and cook until browned, about 6 minutes.